stappersg/vBook/src/start/configuration/hardening.md

     ],
 ```

 > This is a temporary vSL code required by v1.1.
 Future releases will bring an out-of-the box vSL function.
+Do not forget to start saslauthd daemon with MECHANISM="shadow" in /etc/default/saslauthd.

 Now Doe's family server is protected against open-relaying attacks.